 Myra Bradwell, a female resident of Illinois, applied for membership to the bar of that state.
-Her application met all the requirements for admission, including a certificate of good character and a passing grade on the requisite examination.
-Illinois demied her application on the ground that she was a woman and hence would be incapable of forming contracts, in particular those between an attorney and a chient.
-In a brief, dismissive opinion signed by four other Justices, Justice Miller affirmed the state's demial of her application.
+[FN102] Her application met all the requirements for admission, including a certificate of good character and a passing grade on the requisite examination.
+[FN103] Illinois denied her application on the ground that she was a woman and hence would be incapable of forming contracts, in particular those between an attorney and a client.
+[FN104] In a brief, dismissive opinion signed by four other Justices, Justice Miller affirmed the state's denial of her application.
 Admission to the bar, he wrote, is not so basic a right as to be protected as a privilege and immunity guaranteed by the Constitution.
-A concurring opinion written by Justice Bradley and joined by Justices Swayne and Field went even further.
+[FN105] A concurring opinion written by Justice Bradley and joined by Justice Swayne and Field went even further.
 In language dripping with condescension, they wrote:

-[T]he civil law, as well as nature herself, has always recognized a wide difference in the respective spheres and destinies of man and woman.
+[T]he civil law, as well as nature herself, has always recognized a wide difference in the respective sphere and destinies of man and woman.
 Man is, or should be, woman's protector and defender.
 The natural and proper timidity and delicacy which belongs to the female sex evidently unfits it for many of the occupations of civil life.
-106
+[FN106]

-Bradley further wrote that the separation of the sexes is "founded in the divine ordinance, as well as in the nature of things" 107 and described the idea of women's practicing a profession other than that of homeinaker and nurturer as "repugnant."
-108 Bradley found support for his notions on women's role in two sources-the law of contract, which in many states prevented women from contracting separately, and theology.
-109 "The paramount destiny and mission of woman are to fulfil the noble and beingn offices of wife and mother.
+Bradley further wrote that the separation of the sexes is "founded in the divine ordinance, as well as in the nature of things" [FN107] and described the idea of women's practicing a profession other than that of homemaker and nurturer as "repugnant."
+[FN108] Bradley found support for his notions on women's role in two sources-the law of contract, which in many states prevented women from contracting separately, and theology.
+[FN109] "The paramount destiny and mission of woman are to fulfil the noble and benign offices of wife and mother.
 This is the law of the Creator.
 And the rules of civil society must be adapted to the general constitution of things, and cannot be based upon exceptional cases."
-110 ing stereotypes Bradley invoked.
-The early feminist movement contained such powerful voices as Mary Wollstonecraft, Sojourner Truth, and Elizabeth Cady Stanton.
-These women and others eloquently demanded full recognition of women's possibilities, intellect, and dignity.
-For example, Margaret Fuller, in a widely disseminated essay-The Great Lawsuit, published in 1843-wrote:
+[FN110]

 Bradley showed few traces of remorse or ambivalence in writing his extraordinary opinion.
 His conclusion seemed to him compelled and "in the nature of things."
-111 Yet, at the time he wrote, numerous tracts and books existed, urging women's liberation and condemning the suffocat-
+[FN111] Yet, at the time he wrote, numerous tracts and books existed, urging women's liberation and condemning the suffocating 1948 stereotypes Bradley invoked.
+The early feminist movement contained such powerful voices as Mary Wollstonecraft, Sojourner Truth, and Elizabeth Cady Stanton.
+[FN112] These women and others eloquently demanded full recognition of women's possibilities, intellect, and dignity.
+For example, Margaret Fuller, in a widely disseminated essay-The Great Lawsuit, published in 1843-wrote: